graphpql/graphpinator/docs/DefiningSchema.md

 Named types can either be Abstract or Concrete.
 - Abstract types are `InterfaceType` and `UnionType`
   - descendants of `\Graphpinator\Typesystem\Contract\AbstractType`
-  - implements logic to decide which concrete type it resolved to
+  - implements logic to decide which concrete type to be resolved
 - Concrete types are `Type`, `InputType`, `EnumType` and `ScalarType`
   - descendants of `\Graphpinator\Typesystem\Contract\ConcreteType`